-Hurricane Sandy brought life as we, and probably (whoo-whoo-whoo) you know it, to a halt.
+Hurricane Sandy brought life as we (and probably you) know it, to a halt.
 I couldn't leave the house because there was nowhere to go.
 Streets were cordoned off by fallen trees and severed power lines.
 Lauren Abraham, 23, thought she could simply maneuver around them, minutes before she was killed by way of electrocution.

 And then there was the darkness.

 Some of you Northerners may be familiar with a night void of light, but growing up in the Tri-State area, optically scarred by years of artificial glow, will leave you deficient in your understanding of what true darkness really is.
 Even the moon, our last beacon of natural light, slept under Sandy's blanket for days.